akashdeep000/chatterbox-tts/ARCHITECTURE.md

 6.  **Test the Service:**
     *   Find the public URL for your service in the RunPod "My Pods" dashboard.
-    *   Use a WebSocket client (e.g., a simple Python script or a web-based tool) to connect to `ws://<your-runpod-url>/tts/stream`.
-    *   Send a JSON request and verify that you receive streaming audio in response.
+    *   Use a tool like `curl` to send a request to the `/tts/generate` endpoint and verify that you receive an audio file in response.